unexpatterns/UnexPatterns/README.md

-# Unexpected exlainable subgraphs: a mining algorithm
+# Unexpected Attributed Subgraphs: a Mining Algorithm

 UnexPatterns is a an algorithm that mines unexpected patterns from large attributed graphs.